 - Ovulation-Luteal Phase (Days 15-28): eat 1-2 tablespoons each of raw, fresh ground sunflower and sesame seeds

 If you ovulate at a different time in your cycle then switch the seeds accordingly.
+If your period comes regularly at a different time (eg 26 days instead of 28) then switch the seeds accordingly.
 If you're not cycling, keep reading.

 What is Seed Cycling?